Intervention

 Talk Boost Key Stage 1 is a targeted intervention for 4-7 year old learners that need help with talking and understanding words, including learners in Reception classes, these sessions can also be adapted to suit learners from 7-11 with SEND.
 The programme is delivered in mainstream primary schools by classroom teachers and teaching assistants and provides a structured programme that boosts learner’s progress in language and communication by an average of 9 – 18 months after a ten week intervention.

-Learners who are selected to take part in this intervention at Westhaven, will attend two or three sessions per week in small groups, each lasting 20/30 minutes delivered by Mrs Philpott, our Lower School intervention worker.
+Learners who are selected to take part in this intervention at Westhaven, will attend two or three sessions per week in small groups, each lasting 20/30 minutes.
 The sessions include activities that cover the key elements of language: Attention and Listening, Vocabulary, Building Sentences, Telling Stories and Conversations.

 Speak out Stay safe is a safeguarding programme for learners aged 5- to 11-years-old.
 It helps learners understand abuse in all its forms and how to recognise the signs of abuse, that abuse is never a child’s fault and they have the right to be safe, where to get help and the sources of help available to them, including NSPCC Childline service.

-A course lasts 6 weeks, with weekly 30 minute sessions led by our intervention staff, Mrs Philpott and Mrs Hall.
+A course lasts 6 weeks, with weekly 30 minute sessions led by our intervention staff.
 Parents/carers are notified and asked for permission before the course begins, as we understand this is a sensitive area for some learners.
 Parents/carers will also receive some information and guidance to read through beforehand.

 To support learner’s sensory processing and regulation we deliver a bespoke sensory integration intervention.
 Through the use of swings, ball pools, spinners and other sensory processing equipment in and outside our buildings, we support our learners meet their sensory regulation needs and develop their readiness to learn.
 In some cases learners are supported with identifying a sensory regulation tool kit that they can use in class.

-A course lasts 6 weeks, with weekly 30 minute sessions led by Mrs Philpott, however the time and the length can vary depending on the learners’ needs.
+A course lasts 6 weeks, with weekly 30 minute sessions led by intervention staff, however the time and the length can vary depending on the learners’ needs.

 A Maths or Phonic booster intervention may be required if a learner needs additional support in these areas that is above what can be offered within the classroom.
 These interventions may be in a group or 1-1 sessions depending on the needs of the learners and sessions will last between 10-20 minutes.